notoriousbfg/runny/README.md

     }
 }
 ```
-Variables that you define are created as environment variables in the shell.
+Variables are transferred to your environment.

 A `target` is for commands you want to run later:
 ```